 Talk Tuesday: John Moores 2016 artist, Enzo Marra

-Enzo Marra was selected to exhibit in this year's John Moores Painting Prize with his painting, 'Invigilator (John Virtue)'.
+Enzo Marra was selected to exhibit in John Moores Painting Prize 2014 with his painting, 'Invigilator (John Virtue)'.
 It's the second time that Enzo's work has been selected (he first exhibited in 2012).
-We caught up with him to find out more about how he works, ahead of his ‘Talk Tuesday’ event happening at the Walker Art Gallery on Tuesday 30 August.
+We caught up with him to find out more about his John Moores journey and what inspires his work.

 How does it feel to be selected for the John Moores once again?